Ebonsignori/obsidian-timeline-schedule/README.md

 In this mode, when your cursor exits the codeblock it will preview as a standard Obsidian code block.

+While possible, autofill is **not recommended** within [callouts](https://help.obsidian.md/Editing+and+formatting/Callouts).
+I recommend writing your schedule outside of a callout, then pasting the codeblock in a callout to be rendered in pretty preview.

 ## Only pretty preview, no autofill

 ![Only pretty preview, no autofill demo gif](./docs/v1-with-preview-no-autofill.gif)